Katherine, Northern Territory

 The region is part of the Top End of Central Australia, meaning it experiences both the monsoons of the Top End along with the dry climate of the Red Centre.

-Tourism to the Katherine Region peaked in 2017 at 600,000 visitors but recorded a slight decline in 2018 with a reduction in domestic day trippers.
-The Katherine region has a high average length of stay of 5.13 nights in 2018.
+Tourism to the Katherine Region peaked in 2016 at 614,000 visitors but recorded a slight decline in 2019 with a reduction in domestic day trippers and international overnight travellers.

 The Katherine Region is located three hours from Darwin International Airport.
 Darwin Airport had a total of 2.03 million passenger movements in 2017/18.
 Domestic and regional passenger numbers recorded 1.8 million in 2017/18 and international passenger numbers reached 251,000.
 Passenger movements through Darwin International Airport have increased on average by 1.3% per annum over the past five years.